 This obviously is very helpfull to reduce blood loss.
 The next ingredient is lidocaine.
 Unless one is using general anesthesia, then lidocaine is a good idea to help control the discomfort.
 A final ingredient, which is more optional, is sodium bicarbonate.
 This is added to reduce the acidity of the solution to make it sting less.

-The exact formula depends on volumes of fat being resected, patient weight, patient’s home medications, etc, etc. But the tumescent solution is the KEY to successfull modern liposuction.
-Thus, all techniques use tumescent solution in one form of another as the starting point.
+The exact formula depends on volumes of fat being resected, patient weight, patient’s home medications, etc, etc. But the tumescent solution is the KEY to successful modern liposuction.
+Thus, all techniques use the tumescent solution in one form of another as the starting point.
 Here’s a typical formula:

 Again, the mixtures differ with areas and volume being treated.